pradeepdev-1995/EDA-Methods/streamlit/README.md

 # Streamlit web app for data visualization and EDA

-Streamlit’s open-source app framework is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in only a few hours!
+Streamlit’s open-source app framework is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in a few hours!
 All in pure Python.
 Streamlit is also used for automated Exploration Data Analysis.

 ## Dependancies